Application and Eligibility

 - Application fee of $50 (non-refundable)

-Step 3: If you are selected for an interview, you will hear from the MAT Program within 4-6 weeks after your completed application has been received.
-Admissions interviews will be held at the Museum by a team of educators and scientists.
+Step 3: If you are selected for an interview, you will hear from the MAT Program during the month of February.
+Admissions interviews will be held in February and March at the Museum.

-Step 4: Notification of admissions decisions will be sent to your online account in March.
+Step 4: Notification of admissions decisions will be mailed in March.
 Offers must be accepted by March 31, 2014.

 MAT applicants must meet the following requirements: